contentful/slash-developers/docs/javascript/tutorials/using-js-cda-sdk.md

 <script src="https://npmcdn.com/contentful@latest/browser-dist/contentful.min.js"></script>
 ~~~

-The recommended way would be to also manage your browser JavaScript code and dependencies with npm and use a build tool suck as browserify or webpack.
+The recommended way would be to also manage your browser JavaScript code and dependencies with npm and use a build tool such as browserify or webpack.

 In that case, you'd need to first install the package: